Kiran2923/PORTO-Personal-Portfolio-Full-Stack-with-DevOps-/README.md

 Technologies: HTML, CSS, JavaScript, Docker, Jenkins, GitHub

+PORTO is a modern and responsive portfolio website built to showcase your skills, certifications, and personal projects.
+The project goes beyond front-end development by integrating DevOps tools for continuous deployment and containerized environments.

 1.Created a personal portfolio website showcasing skills, projects, and resume.

 2.Frontend built with HTML, CSS, JavaScript; clean UI/UX.